 Survival Action v.
-Wrongful Death Action
+Wrongful Death Action - What is the Difference?

 Losing your loved one will be a tragic experience for your entire family.
 But when a careless person’s negligence kills your loved one, you will experience a range of emotions, including grief, sadness, angering even the most peaceful person (Read more).
 If you act on your dark desire for vengeance, you and your family will face even more severe legal, emotional and financial tolls.
 Bereaved, justice-seeking survivors and heirs will be restricted to pursuing civil money damages from the killer or their estate.
 The state decides the killer's physical punishments, assessments, and penalties.